What is a CSA?

 This arrangement creates several rewards for both the farmer and the consumer.
-Advantages for farmers include getting to focus on preplanning and marketing the food early in the year, before their long days in the field begin and also having an opportunity to get to know the people who eat the food they grow.
+Advantages for farmers include getting to focus on pre-planning and marketing the food early in the year, before their long days in the field begin.
+It also provides them an opportunity to get to know the people who eat the food they grow.

-The advantages as a CSA consumer include eatting ultra-fresh food, with all the flavor and vitamin benefits, getting exposed to new vegetables and new ways of cooking, and also develiping a relationship with the farmer who grows their food and learn more about how food is grown.
+The advantages as a CSA consumer include eating ultra-fresh food (with all the flavor and vitamin benefits); getting exposed to new vegetables and new ways of cooking, and also developing a relationship with the farmer who grows their food and through them learning more about how food is grown.

 “A happy and healthy community is not a fairytale.
 All you need is a seed.” — NADIA SHABAZZ, FOUNDER

 Is your food organic?
 Yes!
 All our food is ethically produced without the use of harmful pesticides and chemicals.
 While we are not certified organic, we grow our food to those same high standards.